How to Train Your Bladder to Hold More Urine

 About the Author

-Marlee Septak is the Marketing Copywriter for Aeroflow Urology.
-She has a passion for working with organizations that aim to better the world, such as Awareness Film Festival, The Borgen Project, and Aeroflow.
-She graduated from Columbia College Chicago and holds a Bachelor's degree in Journalism with a concentration in Magazine Writing.
+Marlee Septak is the Senior Content Specialist at Aeroflow Urology and was a past Content Writer for Aeroflow Diabetes.
+She brings a deep understanding of incontinence and health conditions associated with it to her writing.
+She graduated from Columbia College Chicago and holds a Bachelor's degree in Journalism.
 Marlee has contributed to various magazines and blogs, including Borgen Magazine, Echo Magazine, Chicago Ideas Week, Assuaged, and Peaceful Dumpling.
 In her spare time, she enjoys traveling, trying new restaurants, and just sitting down with a good book.

 Aleece Fosnight

-Aleece Fosnight, MSPAS, PA-C, CSC-S, CSE, NCMP, IF is a Medical Advisor and Writer for Aeroflow Urology and a board-certified physician assistant specializing in sexual medicine, women’s health, and urology.
+Aleece Fosnight, MSPAS, PA-C, CSC-S, CSE, NCMP, IF, HAES is a Medical Advisor and Writer for Aeroflow Urology and a board-certified physician assistant specializing in sexual medicine, women’s health, and urology.
 In 2019, she opened up her own private practice, the Fosnight Center for Sexual Health, and implemented the sexual health grand rounds curriculum at her local hospital and residency program.

 Aleece is also the founder of the Fosnight Foundation, a non-profit organization dedicated to the education and training of professionals in the sexual health field and providing funding for access to healthcare services in her local community.